-Like any technology, in the future you can always buy something newer or better, then sell the
+Like any technology, in the future you can always buy something newer or better.
+Buy it NOW, then

-older gear to a friend or neighbor who wants to get started but can't afford the latest and the
+or a neighbor, who wants to get started but can't afford the latest and the greatest.

 On my gargage roof I have mounted FIVE Uni-Solar PVL-128 panels.
 This is only

 temporary as the roof is VERY worn out (shingles are curling up) and is slated to be